Coastside Psych

 a willingness to accept whatever is found.
 Learning what one's

-real needs are, taking personal responsibility for getting those
+real needs are, taking responsibility for getting those needs

 healing process.